dustinpfister/blog_posts/_posts/lodash_object.md

 ## 1 - The basics of object methods, collections, and arrays

 I could just start going over what the methods are as outline in the lodash documentation site, but then I think I might end up not touching base on some basic things that should be covered before hand.
 The main thing that comes to mind is what the difference is between a collection method, and an object method in lodash.
+To have a better understanding of this I am going to need to at least briefly touch base one some examples that have to do with the nature of objects themselves, not just within lodash, but within javaScript in general.
+In this section I will be using lodash methods where and when doing so is needed mainly the for each and for in methods in lodash that I think are good examples that show what the difference is between a collection method, and a object method.

 ### 1.1 - The Object define property method